Lego Disney: Overview

 The product line focuses on the Disney Princesses and characters who have appeared in various Disney franchises.

-In 2019, The Lego Group built three life-sized models of Olaf, Anna and Elsa, three characters that appear in the Disney's Frozen II franchise.
+In 2019, The Lego Group built three life-sized models of Anna, Elsa and Olaf, to celebrate the release of Frozen II.
 The Olaf model consisted of 7,714 Lego bricks and measured 3.4-feet-tall.
-Anna model consisted of 18,879 Lego bricks and measured 5.6-feet-tall.
-Elsa model consisted of 22,100 Lego bricks and measured 5.7-feet-tall.
+The Anna model consisted of 18,879 Lego bricks and measured 5.6-feet-tall.
+The Elsa model consisted of 22,100 Lego bricks and measured 5.7-feet-tall.
 They were placed in Los Angeles.

-In 2020, Lego Masters USA judge and Lego Design Lead Amy Corbett had worked on the Lego Disney line, a line that was launched when she arrived at the Lego Group.
+In 2020, Lego Masters USA judge and Lego Design Lead Amy Corbett said she had worked on the Lego Disney line, which was launched when she arrived at the Lego Group.

-In 2021, The Lego Group built Lego Disney resort hotel model and displayed at Walt Disney World.
-To celebrate its first anniversary, Disney’s Riviera Resort was recreated in a near-minifigure scale towards the end of last year.
+In 2021, The Lego Group built a Lego Disney resort hotel model, which was displayed at Walt Disney World.
+To celebrate its first anniversary, Disney's Riviera Resort was recreated in a near-minifigure scale.

-On 8 March 2022, Angus MacLane, the director of the Lightyear, spin-off film of Toy Story series had upgraded Zyclops Chase (set number: 76830).
+On 8 March 2022, Angus MacLane, the director of Lightyear, a spin-off of Pixar's Toy Story franchise, upgraded the Zyclops Chase set (set number: 76830).

-On 4 March 2023, The Lego Group to celebrate 100 Years of Disney in 2023.
+On 4 March 2023, The Lego Group celebrated Disney's centenary.

-On 21 June 2023, the largest Lego Disney Mural unveiled by female artists Lakwena Maciver, Amy Jones and Kristin Texeira in London to celebrate 100 Years of Disney.
-The largest Lego Disney Mural measures 4.5m high and 220,000 pieces of Lego bricks.
-While, the other three murals will be display in Manchester, Paris and New York City.
+On 21 June 2023, the largest Lego Disney Mural was unveiled by artists Lakwena Maciver, Amy Jones and Kristin Texeira in London to celebrate 100 Years of Disney.
+The largest Lego Disney Mural, it measures 4.5m high and uses 220,000 Lego bricks.
+The other three murals were displayed in Manchester, Paris and New York City.